xxiexuezhi/InvertedIndex/readme.md

 hadoop jar /usr/lib/hadoop-0.20-mapreduce/contrib/streaming/hadoop-streaming2.6.0-mr1-cdh5.12.0.jar -file mapper.py -mapper "python mapper.py" -file
 reducer.py -reducer "python reducer.py" -input /user/cloudera/inputAssignment2 -
 output /user/cloudera/outputAssignment39
-After that, you can save the inverted index by (the output file must name as “result”, you cannt change the name): hadoop fs -cat /user/cloudera/outputAssignment39/*>result The final step is to run: python search3.py.
+After that, you can save the inverted index by (the output file must name as â€œresultâ€, you cannt change the name): hadoop fs -cat /user/cloudera/outputAssignment39/*>result The final step is to run: python search3.py.
 It would ask you to type query or